MdFoysal2024/assignment-10-client-side/README.md

 Track your campaign performance and engage with backers.
 Withdraw funds securely once the campaign is complete.

-## ⚙️ Configuration
-The project uses Firebase for authentication and data storage.
-All Firebase-related credentials must be configured in the .env file.

 ## 📜 Scripts
 Command	Description